canonical/charmed-kubeflow-documentation/docs/how-to/install/install-air-gapped.rst

 4. A new name is given to the image to specify its new home in our air-gapped registry: ``docker tag docker.io/kubeflownotebookswg/jupyter-web-app:v1.8.0 air-gapped.registry.com/kubeflownotebookswg/jupyter-web-app:v1.8.0``.

 .. note::
-   At this point there should be two names for the same image, in the docker cache, as can be seen with ``docker image ls``.
+   At this point there should be two names for the same image, in the Docker cache, as can be seen with ``docker image ls``.

 5. The image is pushed to the air-gapped registry with ``docker push air-gapped.registry.com/kubeflownotebookswg/jupyter-web-app:v1.8.0``.